frieda566/FlashPlay/documention.md

   I designed the growth logic so that the plant grows each day (if played every day) until 20 days are reached.
   Additionally, I needed to update the Race Game, the Memory Game, and the main file to ensure that when the game was played the streak would be updated.

-  #### Stats Design
+  #### Stats Design & popup layout
-  To Do:
+  To Do: create stats that review the game that was just played - who won, how many moves, how much time was needed and how many terms were actually answered correctly

+  Solution:

   ## 07. September - online meeting
   - planing final steps, adding # comments to make the code more readable, problem: streak_plant somehow doesn't show up in the main menu interface the way it should, "Back to Menu" doesn't work in Frieda's game_race,
   - wanting parents or friends to try out our program to see if there are any further ideas to make sure the program is understandable, talking about things that we should change to make our codes more readable and that they align with one another
-  - Frieda: finding out why streak_plant isn't working -> creating a better grid in setup_main_menu to ensure all aspects of main menu are visible

   ### Paula
   #### Info Side Implementation